 My research program critically engages the discourse on sustainable development from a sociological perspective.
 In recent years, I’ve focused on aquatic food systems, coastal communities, and the socioeconomic drivers of marine ecosystem impact.

-My work connects socioecological change from the community to the global level.
-Using methods from historical comparative and quantitative regression analyses, I expand upon social metabolic theory to explore how the stratified world system and a competitive global market structure unsustainable development over time.
+My scholarship connects socioecological change from the community to the global level.
+Using methods from historical comparative and quantitative regression analyses, I expand upon social metabolic theory to explore how the stratified world system and a competitive global market often lead to unintended and unsustainable consequences.